xdmushui/partner-center-sdk/develop/cancel-an-order-from-the-integration-sandbox.md

 ## <span id="C_"/><span id="c_"/>C#

-To cancel an order from the Tip integration sandbox, pass your Tip account credentials to the [**CreatePartnerOperations**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.partnerservice.instance) method to get an [**IPartner**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.ipartner) interface to get partner operations.
+To cancel an order from the integration sandbox, pass your account credentials to the [**CreatePartnerOperations**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.partnerservice.instance) method to get an [**IPartner**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.ipartner) interface to get partner operations.

 To select a particular [Order](order-resources.md#order) use the partner operations and call [**Customers.ById()**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customers.icustomercollection.byid) method with the customer identifier to specify the customer, followed by **Orders.ById()** with order identifier to specify the order and finally **Get** or **GetAsync** method to retrieve it.